adaltas/jumbo/README.md

 └── anothercluster
 ```

-A `vm` must have at least one of the following types:
+A `node` must have at least one of the following types:
 - `master`: hosts master components like the NameNode of HDFS;
 - `sidemaster`: hosts key components of services without slaves like the Ambari server or the HiveMetastore of Hive;
 - `worker`: hosts slave components like the DataNode of HDFS;
 - `edge`: hosts components exposing APIs like the HiveServer2 of Hive;
 - `ldap`: hosts security components like the IPA-server of FreeIPA.

-A `vm` can be assigned multiple types at creation time.
+A `node` can be assigned multiple types at creation time.
 To deploy a functional Hadoop cluster, you will need at least:
 - 1 `master`
 - 1 `sidemaster`
 - 1 `edge`